robtweed/qewd-hit-platform/docs/running.md

 - Audit service

-## Orchestrator

-Before starting the HIT Platform's Orchestrator service, you need to configure it.

-How you configure the HIT Platform's QEWD-Up Orchestrator depends on whether you want to run all the microservices on the same physical host machine, or whether you want to run them on their own separate servers.

-### Running All Microservices on the same Host Machine
+## Creating a Docker Bridged Network

-If you are going to run all the MicroServices on the same physical host, then you should create and use a Docker Bridged network for them to intercommunicate.
+If you are going to run all the MicroServices on the same physical host, then you should create and use a Docker Bridged network which will allow them to intercommunicate very simply.

 To create one named *qewd-hit*:

         docker network create qewd-hit